vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/guides/session-state-cache-sbdg/index.md

     ------------------
     ClusteredSpringSessions
   ```
-This shows that the Spring Boot for Apache Geode app has connected to the Tanzu GemFire cluster and pushed the initial Session configuration, including a region called `ClusteredSpringSessions`), to the cluster.
+This shows that the Spring Boot for Apache Geode app has connected to the VMware GemFire cluster and pushed the initial Session configuration, including a region called `ClusteredSpringSessions`), to the cluster.

 > If the `ClusteredSpringSessions` region IS NOT listed, the first item to check is the `application.properties` file.
 Confirm that the spring data property values are set correctly.
 If you need to update them, make sure you also increment your build number of your image.
 This will force [Kubernetes to pull the new image](https://kubernetes.io/docs/concepts/containers/images/) (as opposed to using a cached version of the image).